 An example: Gephi, a Java-based program

 I’d like to take Gephi as a particular instance of this set of problems, because it illustrates a major subset of them particularly nicely.
 I’ve blogged about trying to get Gephi working on my computer at my personal blog, so I’ll just summarize here what I’ve described in more detail there: Getting Gephi working under Linux is a mess.
 I haven’t tried to get it working under other platforms, but a quick search for “java” of just the “installation” section of the Gephi forums returns, at the time of this writing, 369 hits in the 96 posts in the “installation” forum, many of which mention either Windows or OS X. That is to say, quite a few people had enough trouble installing Gephi to come to the forums and post a request for help that included the word “java” in the problem description or which included the word “Java” as a proposed solution.
-Some of them almost certainly had to take extra steps to register for an account on the Gephi forums before they could post.
-(In fact, it’s likely that most of them did — people who are trying to install a piece of software are some of the least likely people to have an account already on that piece of software’s support forums.)
+A small barrier to access is already apparent: some of these users almost certainly had to take extra steps to register for an account on the Gephi forums before they could post.
+(In fact, it’s likely that most of them did—people who are trying to install a piece of software are some of the least likely people to have an account already on that piece of software’s support forums.)
 I would suggest that many more people than these 369 are likely to be having that problem: there will be those who didn’t post a new topic, but just wrote something along the lines of “this affects me too” in an existing thread; there will be those who couldn’t install the software and just gave up without asking for help; there will be those who searched the forums, plowed through the posts already made, and found a solution.
-There are algorithmic ways to approach some of these questions — say, scraping the results that turn up when a search is conducted and counting the unique users who post in these topics — but what I would like to suggest at this point is that this problem affects many people.
+There are algorithmic ways to approach some of these questions—say, scraping the results that turn up when a search is conducted and counting the unique users who post in these topics—but what I would like to suggest at this point is that this problem affects many people.

 Which means that it’s a real problem.
 Which means that it is a real barrier to software usage.
 This is a conclusion that can be reached fairly even without digging into the details of the problem reports, but these are worth looking at, too.
 Here are some recently active posts that I take to be symptomatic of broader problems:

 - Here, someone complains that reinstalling Java broke Gephi entirely.
-Their solution is to downgrade to a lower version of Java, but another user reading the thread in hopes of finding a solution complains that he cannot downgrade his Java version because other applications with which he works depend on the latest version of Java.
+Their solution is to downgrade to a lower version of Java, but another user reading the thread in hopes of finding a solution complains that he cannot downgrade his Java version because other applications with which he works depend on a later version of Java.

 - Here, another user is unable to get Gephi running.
 The forums provide her with enough information to get the program running, but another user says that the solution did not work for her.
 No further solutions are provided in that thread.